-The schematic representation below gives an overview of the corrosion layers encountered on the Bugatti water pipe.
+The schematic representation below gives an overview of the corrosion layers encountered on the Bugatti pipe.
 The stratum M is an aluminium alloy.
 Three CP strata have been identified.
 CP3 has a greyish mate color and is covering all of the corroded side of the pipe.
 Scattered over this uniform layer, blue-green (CP2) and white (CP1) spots of corrosion products can be found.

-Fig. 4: Stratigraphic representation of the corrosion structure of the external surface of the water pipe from visual macroscopic observation, showing the sampling area indicated in red,
+Fig. 4: Stratigraphic representation of the corrosion structure of the external surface of the water pipe in cross section,